Cooking With Herbs (Herb Basics, Tips and Recipes)

 flattened chicken with herb sauce on cutting board

-Roasted or grilled chicken is smothered in a delicious herb sauce to create an aromatic lemon and herb chicken dish packed with fresh flavors.
+Roasted or grilled chicken is smothered in a delicious herb sauce to create an aromatic lemon herb chicken dish packed with fresh flavors.
 Check out the simple technique of mingling the chicken juices with a lemony, garlicky, herb-y sauce – so good!

 Get the recipe